 Some of the hands-on activities are making a mimic of fold mountains using towels and boxes, role-playing a scene in the market involving cash transactions to learn about the concept of profit and loss, writing a poem, creating the models of a simple pendulum to understand the terms such as frequency, amplitude and time, understanding the polymers using borax powder, white glue and corn starch etc. Learning through this technique decorates the boom on both sides of the brain.
 It inspires the students to assume and interpret the statistics of the determined events and facilitates critical and analytical thinking.
 This kind of learning enhances problem-solving skills and given an enduring memory.

 We at Glentree Academy follow the Learning for Life approach towards education and incorporate it in every subject that we teach.
-To help our students engage in hands-on learning of scientific principles, every student is provided with our exclusive custom made Glennovator’s Science Kit.
+Learning for Life approach is one of the reasons why Glentree Academy is one of the top schools in Sarjapur and Whitefield.
+Experiential learning is the theme that all the good CBSE schools in Bangalore are following.
+To help our students engage in hands-on learning of scientific principles, every student is provided with our exclusive custom made Glennovator's Science Kit.
 This kit includes innovative experiments designed exclusively to mix and blend education and fun.
 These activities are aligned with their lessons and are clubbed with various extension activities that inspire students to go beyond their books and promotes self-discovery and out of the box thinking.
-With these methods, we aim to instil a ‘There is science behind everything!’ perspective in our students.
+With these methods, we aim to instil a 'There is science behind everything!' perspective in our students.
 We focus on helping our students to learn the practical aspect of science in everyday life and encourage them to research and make self-discoveries.

 "We can teach from experience, but we cannot teach experience."

 ~ Sasha Azevedo